aseer612/aws_amplify_webapp/README.md

 for this project we will be using GitHub

 ### Step 2: Set Up the Frontend (using AWS amplify)
--Select GitHub as the repository source.
+- Select GitHub as the repository source.
--Authenticate with GitHub and select the appropriate repository.
+- Authenticate with GitHub and select the appropriate repository.
--Keep other settings as default and proceed to deploy application
+- Keep other settings as default and proceed to deploy application

 ### Step 3: Set Up Cognito
 1. Create a new Cognito user pool: